prashantsah567/CUNY-Enrollment-System/README.md

 4. **Dynamic UI**: The myRegist.jsp page displays all classes registered by a student, providing a comprehensive view of their enrollment.

-5. **Error Handling**: In case of a non-existing student, loginError.jsp informs the user, directing them back to regisLogin.jsp and other errors are handled in similar fashion.
+5. **Error Handling**: In case of a non-existing student, loginError.jsp informs the user, directing them back to regisLogin.jsp and other errors are handled in a similar fashion.

 6. **Enrollment and Dropping**: The Enroll button triggers registerClass.java to gather data and present it in enroll.jsp.
 The Drop button connects to dropClass.java, returning to myRegist.jsp upon success or enrollDropError.jsp in case of an issue.